-DFHack is available for the SDL version of Dwarf Fortress on Windows, any modern Linux distribution, and Mac OS X (10.6.8 and later).
+DFHack is available for the SDL version of Dwarf Frtress on Windows, any modern Linux distribution, and OS X (10.6.8 to 10.9).
 It is possible to use Windows DF+DFHack under Wine on Linux or OS X.